MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/remote-execution.md

 ## Work with R objects and files remotely

 After you have executed an R code remotely, you may want to retrieve certain R objects and load them into your local R session.
-For example, if you have an R script that creates a linear model such as `m<-lm(x~y)`, and you want to work with that model in your local R session, you can retrieve the object `m` by using the function `getRemoteObject()`.
+For example, if you have an R script that creates a linear model `m<-lm(x~y)`, use the function `getRemoteObject()` to retrieve the object `m` in your local R session.

 Conversely, if you have a local R object that you want to make available to your remote R session, you can use the function `putLocalObject()`.
 If you want to sync your local and remote workspaces, the functions `putLocalWorkspace()` and `getRemoteWorkspace()` can be used.